vantage-sh/docs.vantage.sh/docs/cost_reports.md

 Cost Reports give you the ability to see all accrued costs that match certain conditions.
 By default, Vantage provides you with a Cost Report named "All Resources" that will show you all costs across all AWS member accounts, regions, services and tags.
 You can create as many Cost Reports as you'd like to filter your costs by any of the aforementioned dimensions.
-Many customers typically setup one Cost Report per AWS tag that their team has defined to see costs for certain components of their application.
+As you create cost reports, they will show up in your [Overview](/overview/) and you'll have [forecasts](/forecasting/) generated automatically.
+For example, many customers typically setup one Cost Report per AWS tag that their team has defined to see costs for certain components of their application.

 Below is an example of what a Cost Report will look like after you have connected your account.